olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure.md

     After this login succeeds, we have a bash shell running right in the Linux VM, in which we will work with Docker.

-1. To test, whether Docker is indeed installed, type:
+1. To test whether Docker is indeed installed type:

-    ```bash
+    ```sh
     docker --version
     ```
     This should display the docker version.